Sp00ky-Ac1on/AI-Machine-Learning-projects/README.md

 ![alt text](screenshots/iris-3.PNG)

 ## 4- check null data exists
-    - you need to check if there are any null, empty or any missing data.
+- we need to check if there are any null, empty or any missing data.

 ![alt text](screenshots/iris-4-empty-values.PNG)

 ## 5- Getting a count of how much data you have
 - it's important for you to know how much of data you are using to train and feed to your model so you can know later how to improve results accuracy.

 ![alt text](screenshots/iris-5-class-numbers.PNG)

 ## 6- data visualization
 - reading raw data can be sometimes challenging , so visualizing this data will be much easier to read.

     using counting plot to show the flowers classes data count.
 ![alt text](screenshots/iris-6-count-graph.PNG)

     using scatter plot to show a comparison between the petal width and length for each flower class

 ![alt text](screenshots/iris-6-scatter-graph.PNG)

     using also scatter plot to show a comparison between the sepal width and length for each flower class
 ![alt text](screenshots/iris-6-scatter-sepal-graph.PNG)

 ## 7- Categorizing the data to prepare it for training .
-- our dataframe consist of data about 3 Labels/classes of Iris flowers
+- our dataframe consist of 3 Labels/classes of Iris flowers
     > Iris Versicolor, Iris Setosa, Iris Virginca  (classes/Labels)

 - also four features for each class